Kelo2000/Line-Following-Robot-/README.md

 # Autonomous Robot Line Following Project

 ## Overview
-This repository contains the source code and documentation for an autonomous robot designed for line following inspired by the RoboCupJunior Rescue Line Rules 2018.
+This repository contains the source code and documentation for the final project of the Embedded Systems class (during the Fall 2023 semester) at New York University Abu Dhabi; an autonomous robot designed for line following inspired by the RoboCupJunior Rescue Line Rules 2018.
 The project aims to develop a robot that can navigate a predefined course marked by a black line while overcoming various challenges, including intersections, green squares, and red stop lines.

 ## Project Objectives
 The main objectives of the project are: